section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

 ### Benefits of Gradients

-1. Gradients increase the number of colors available by creating more color tones.
+1. By creating more color tones, gradients increase the number of colors available.

 2. Gradients are memorable because they are lively and playful, and they create images that we aren't used to seeing.

 3. These stunningly vivid color transitions have a lot of energy, which makes them stand out and helps to elevate any style.

-4. Gradients in CSS allow you to create smooth transitions between two or more colors.
+4. CSS gradients permit you to make consistent changes between at least two tones.

 ### Types of Gradients

-- Linear Gradients (goes down/up/left/right/diagonally).
+- The Linear Gradients (Which goes down/up/left/right/diagonally direction).
-- Radial Gradients (defined by their center).
+- The Radial Gradients (which is defined by their center).

-#### Linear Gradients (goes down/up/left/right/diagonally)
+#### Linear Gradients (moves down/up/left/right/diagonally)

-You'll need at least two color stops to make a linear gradient.
-The colors you want to make seamless transitions between are known as color stops.
-Along with the gradient effect, you can also set a starting point and a direction (or an angle).
+You'll require at any rate two shading stops to make a linear gradient.
+Shading stops are the tones between which you need to deliver smooth advances.
+You may likewise determine a beginning stage and a heading notwithstanding the inclination impact (or a point).

 **Syntax**
 `background-image: linear-gradient(direction, color-stop1, color-stop2, ...);`